Anaminus/roblox-cure/README.md

 	- `*.*` (anything else): Converts to a disabled Script whose Source is commented out.
 	- `.gitignore`: Ignored, so that empty folders may be committed with git.

+	For convenience, Lua files are checked for syntax errors.
+Note that a file with an error will still be built regardless.

 	Value objects may also be created by using the `.value` extension:

 	- `*.bool.value`: Content that is "0", "false", "nil", "no", "null", or empty, becomes false (case-insensitive).
 Anything else becomes true.